ipfungi/theme/README.md

-# Jekyll theme
+# Brief notes

-this is my jekyll theme for my personal blog.
+This is my jekyll theme for my personal blog.
+It is a fork of [kaschber](https://github.com/agraphie/kaschber)